shahks-hub/llama-test/README.md

 ## Updating the API URL

 1. **Start the Virtual Machine**
-   - Start your virtual machine (VM).
+   - Start the paused virtual machine (VM) on google cloud.

 2. **Copy the External API URL**
    - Once the VM is running, obtain the external IP address.